Mental Health Awareness: Kind of Sort of FineJennifer Epping

 - Would you ever consider counseling to help you lead a more balanced and healthy life in high school?
 Why or why not?

 Download the lesson below to save or print easily!

-Jennifer Dryden is a high school English and journalism teacher in Des Moines, Iowa.
-She is a part of the LGBTQ+ community and advocates for queer youth any way she can, including running her school’s Gender Sexuality Alliance (GSA).
-She has a passion for reading and making lame jokes to her students just to see them laugh or roll their eyes.
-She just concluded her eighth year teaching.
-Dryden graduated from Iowa State University with a BS in journalism and mass communication (2010) and BA in English Education (2013).
+Jennifer Epping is a high school English and journalism teacher in Des Moines, Iowa.
+She has a passion for reading, writing, and making lame jokes to her students just to see them laugh or roll their eyes.
+She just concluded her ninth year teaching.
+Epping graduated from Iowa State University with a BS in journalism and mass communication (2010) and BA in English Education (2013).
 She attended New York University’s Summer Publishing Institute (2010), and spent some time in children’s book publishing in New York.